Rebound in European markets | all news

 Argentina does not win Adidas

-The action of sports equipment supplier Adidas, sponsor of the Argentine team, took 0.15% in Frankfurt, not supported by the victory of Lionel Messi’s team at the FIFA World Cup, which could lead an increase in sales of jerseys to, now, three stars.
+The action of sports equipment supplier Adidas, sponsor of the Argentine team, took 0.15% in Frankfurt, not supported by the victory of Lionel Messi’s team at the FIFA World Cup, which might lead an increase in sales of jerseys to, now, three stars.

 For Andreas Lipkow, an independent analyst, inflation takes precedence over sports results.
 “Producers like Adidas, Nike, Puma and Asics are particularly affected by (consumer) reluctance to buy sporting goods” and Argentina’s victory has “no significant group-wide influence Adidas, he told AFP.